-There are many benefits of cat sitting and working with a professional cat sitter.
-This article lists several reasons and examples.
-Read why we think cat sitting is better versus kenneling or putting them in a cattery.
+There are many benefits of using cat sitting services and working with a professional cat sitter.
+This article lists several reasons and examples so if you have a kitty or two, read on.
+You just might find some helpful information here!

 Benefits Of Keeping Your Cat At Home While You Travel